Dr Annabel Prescott - Learning and Development Director

 Feilidh Dwyer - Senior Communications Adviser

-Feilidh (pronounced Faylee) is a former journalist and communications specialist passionate about working towards creative positive social change.
+Feilidh (pronounced Faylee) is a former journalist and communications specialist passionate about working towards positive social change.

 Prior to this role, he worked in multiple government communication and marketing roles spanning the education, privacy and environmental sectors.
 He also lived in Germany and Denmark for three and a half years, where he completed an MA in journalism and globalisation.